 On March 26, 2021, the EC approved the marketing authorization application for VAZKEPA.
-Under the 2004 share repurchase agreement with Laxdale, upon receipt of pricing approval in Europe for the first indication for VASCEPA (or first indication of any product containing intellectual property acquired from Laxdale in 2004), the Company must make an aggregate stock or cash payment to the former shareholders of Laxdale (at the sole option of each of the sellers) of £7.5 million.
-The Company recorded a liability of \$12.0 million in Accrued expenses and other current liabilities on the condensed consolidated balance sheet as of March 31, 2022.
+Under the 2004 share repurchase agreement with Laxdale, upon receipt of pricing approval in Europe for the first indication for VASCEPA (or first indication of any product containing intellectual property acquired from Laxdale in 2004), the Company was obligated to make an aggregate stock or cash payment to the former shareholders of Laxdale (at the sole option of each of such former shareholders) of £7.5 million.
+On July 13, 2022 in connection with the United Kingdom's National Institute for Health and Care Excellence, or NICE's, final guidance for reimbursement of VAZKEPA and use across the National Health Service, or NHS, in England and Wales, representing receipt of marketing approval in Europe for the first indication for VAZKEPA, the Company became obligated to make the aggregate milestone payment of £7.5 million to Laxdale's former shareholders (in either stock or cash at the election of each shareholder).
+As of September 30, 2022, the Company has settled the first European indication approval milestone through issuance of stock or cash payments based on the respective shareholder's election.

-Also under the Laxdale agreement, upon receipt of a marketing approval in Europe for a further indication of VASCEPA (or further indication of any other product acquired from Laxdale in 2004), the Company must make an aggregate stock or cash payment (at the sole option of each of the sellers) of £5 million (approximately \$6.6 million as of March 31, 2022) for the potential market approval.
+Also under the Laxdale agreement, upon receipt of a marketing approval in Europe for a further indication of VASCEPA (or further indication of any other product acquired from Laxdale in 2004), the Company must make an aggregate stock or cash payment (at the sole option of each of such former shareholder) of £5 million (approximately \$5.5 million as of September 30, 2022) for the potential market approval.

-The Company has no provision for any of these obligations, except as noted above, since the amounts are either not paid or payable as of March 31, 2022.
+The Company has no provision for any of these obligations, except as noted above, since the amounts are either not paid or payable as of September 30, 2022.